Subrahmanyajoshi/Sentiment-Analysis-of-Amazon-Reviews/README.md

 ## Overview
 - The goal of this project is to provide a platform to build and train machine learning models for text classification using Google Cloud's AI platform.
-- In this project I have used Amazon reviews dataset to detect sentiments from review texts.
+- In this project I have used Amazon reviews dataset to extract sentiments from review texts.

 ## Dataset
 - The dataset was obtained from Kaggle [here](https://www.kaggle.com/bittlingmayer/amazonreviews?select=train.ft.txt.bz2).
-- Dataset is already split into train and test datasets.
+- Dataset was already split into train and test datasets.
 All details about the data also can be found in kaggle itself.

 ## Data preprocessing
 - Original dataset file was in bz2 compressed format.
-- Decompressing it get's text files which, in every line contain label and review text.
+- Decompressing it get's text files which, in every line contain a label and a review text.
 - These text files were converted into csv format to access and process them faster.
 - These text files were too big to be processed in local machine.
 I have used google cloud's AI platform notebooks to process them.